Get Started with a Few Simple Pull Requests

 These changes use back-ticks for all in-line code blocks and remove all terminating periods to improve consistency of the commenting style.

 In addition, a few phrases were given slight rewrites to increase clarity or remove typos.

 Most of my experience with open-source software has involved making my own projects and using software made by others.
 After getting a few PRs merged I feel like more of a well-rounded contributor to the open-source ecosystem.
 It is easy to get started if you don't set the bar too high.

 Use some software with a narrow scope (a theme) and note down any issues you have.
 Pay attention to anything in software documentation that trips up or confuses you.
-Look at the closed PRs in a repo and try to find small ones that you can understand.
+Look at the closed PRs in a repo and try to find small ones that you can understand and learn from.